thesetupit/thesetupit.github.io/_posts/2013-07-18-simone-rebaudengo.markdown

 [5]: http://arduino.cc/en/Main/ArduinoBoardEthernet "Arduino Ethernet"
 [6]: http://it.wikipedia.org/wiki/JavaScript "Wikipedia: JavaScript"
 [7]: http://www.bose.it "Bose: Better Sound Through Research"
+[haque]: http://www.haque.co.uk/ "Usman Haque designs interactive architecture systems and researches how people relate to each other and their spaces."
 [Processing]: http://www.processing.org "Processing: the programming language, development environment, and online community."
 [iAWriter]: http://www.iawriter.com "iA Writer: Keep your hands on the keyboard and your mind in the text."
 [MindNode]: https://mindnode.com/ "MindNode makes mind mapping easy."